durablebrandsoftware/DurableDateAndTime/README.md

  See the `DemoView.swift` file in that project for details.

-Further details and a more complete description can be found here: https://www.durablebrand.software/random-access/date-and-time-selector
+Further details and a more complete description can be found here:<br>
+https://www.durablebrand.software/random-access/date-and-time-selector

 ## Installation